kent-map/kent/20c/20c-makaula-white-biography/README.md

 Albert worked as a farm manager through the early 20th century across many different farms in Kent and Bistock.
 All of his children maintained their roots in Kent.
 However, naturally, they moved away to different parts of the county.
 Charles lived at Great Napchester Farm, Whitfield.
 Although Claude moved around the country to pursue a cricket career, in the late 1930s he moved to Maidstone.
 Princess Irene, however, was a theatrical performer who lived mainly in France.
 At times, Charles and Claude worked on the farm for their Father.
 <br><br>
 Albert Makaula-White's life was a testament to resilience and determination.
-Despite his uncertain beginning, he rose above his challenges to achieve great things.
-A proud Christian and successful businessman, he not only integrated himself into a world where he began at a disadvantage but also earned the respect of his peers.
-Albert showed he was best placed in remote villages, whether in the scorching sun of South Africa or the snowy streets of Kent.
+Despite his uncertain beginning, he rose above his challenges, whether in the scorching sun of South Africa or the snowy streets of Kent.
 <param ve-map center="Q67479626" zoom="12">